top of page

 • Distraction and speeding are leading causes — especially when teens drive unsupervised.

-• Most students have never practiced in poor weather, even though Niagara is infamous for black ice, lake-effect snow, and fog off the escarpment.
+• Most students have never practiced in poor weather, even though Niagara is known for black ice, lake-effect snow, and fog off the escarpment.

-As an award-winning MTO-Approved Driving School serving Niagara, we hold ourselves to a higher standard — because we’re parents too.
-And our friends and family, mean the world to us.
+As an award-winning MTO-Approved Driving School serving Niagara, we hold ourselves to a higher standard.
+We’re parents too and grandparents, and our friends and family mean the world to us.
+In fact C&C was named after the two initials in her first 2 grand children's names.

 Here’s what we believe every parent deserves: